compute-io/nanmean/README.md

 ## Notes

-The mean value of an array containing non-numeric values is equal to the mean value of an equivalent array which is without any of the non-numeric values.
+The mean value of an array containing non-numeric values is equal to the mean value of an equivalent array which contains only the numeric values.
 Hence,

 ``` javascript
 var d1 = [ 1, NaN, 2, 3, NaN ],